ft-anywherefitness-2/backend/README.md

 | class_id  | integer | yes      | no     | foreign key from classes table |
 | client_id | integer | yes      | no     | foreign key from users table   |

+# the figure below is no longer accurate to the schema described above... an updated diagram is soon to follow!

 ![](./notes/Capture03.PNG)

 # Full Stack Build Week (Anywhere Fitness)